onetapbeyond/lambda-spark-executor/README.md

   })
 ```

-The set of `AWSTask` within `aTaskStream` can be scheduled for processing
+The set of `AWSTask` within `aTaskRDD` can be scheduled for
-by calling the new `delegate` operation provided by SAMBA on each RDD within
+processing on AWS Lambda infrastructure by calling the new `delegate`
-the stream:
+operation provided by SAMBA on each RDD within the stream:

 ```
 val aResultStream = aTaskStream.transform(rdd => rdd.delegate)